 1.12 GMCA has followed the same principles set by the national funding rules relating to the low wage threshold.
 GMCA will fully fund residents, who are employed / self-employed and who would normally be co-funded.
-GMCA has agreed to use as a driving principle, the Real Living Wage rather than the national minimum wage.
+GMCA has agreed to use as a driving principle, the Real Living Wage rather than the national minimum wage on its core devolved AEB activities and the median GM Vacancy Data on its Level 3 Targeted Adult Offer.
 The Real Living Wage is reviewed on an annual basis by the Living Wage Foundation in the autumn and GMCA will set a figure prior to the start of each academic year which reflects the annual autumn change and takes in to account an average increase for that academic year.
-Providers should refer to paragraphs 2.34 to 2.35 for further details and criteria.
+The GM Vacancy Data provides near real-time earnings gathered from vacancy data across GM and is more reflective of the up to date GM median earnings.
+Providers should refer to paragraphs 2.35 to 2.36 for further details and criteria.